plainlystated/HL1606grid/README.md

 This library doesn't have any PWM support, it's just for primary colors.

----
+## To download

-To download, click DOWNLOADS in the top right (or clone).
+Click DOWNLOADS in the top right (or clone).

---

-To install:
+## To install:

 1. Make sure you have a "libraries" directory in your arduino directory

-2. extract (or clone) the library to libraries/HL1606grid
+2. Extract (or clone) the library to libraries/HL1606grid/

-3. restart your Arduino IDE
+3. Restart your Arduino IDE